-Proposals submitted after the specified timeline will NOT be accepted.
+Proposals submitted after the specified date and time will NOT be accepted.
 Official timestamp of submission will be reflected by the time the email is received.

 A reply email confirming receipt of proposal submission will be sent by 5pm on Friday, July 25, 2025.